VolkovLabs/volkovlabs.io/docs/volkovlabs-rss-datasource/index.md

 ## Getting Started

-RSS/Atom data source can be installed from the Grafana repository or use the `grafana-cli` tool to install from the command line:
+RSS/Atom data source can be installed from the [Grafana Catalog](https://grafana.com/grafana/plugins/volkovlabs-rss-datasource/) or use the `grafana-cli` tool to install from the command line:

 ```bash
 grafana-cli plugins install volkovlabs-rss-datasource